 A Story From: England

-THERE WAS ONCE UPON A TIME an old woman who wanted an apple dumpling for supper.
-She had plenty of flour and plenty of butter, plenty of sugar and plenty of spice for a dozen dumplings, but there was one thing she did not have; and that was apples.
+ONCE UPON A TIME there was an old woman who wanted an apple dumpling for supper.
+She had plenty of flour and plenty of butter, plenty of sugar and plenty of spice for a dozen dumplings, but there was one thing she did not have: apples!!